PAARA

 Well also set up the food and socializing area in the usual place at the fork of the road leading to the ridge.
 That entails setting up the big red canopy, anchoring it against the wind and dragging tables and chairs out of the box trailer and getting them set up.

 And of course, at the end of the event on Sunday morning, we have to take it all down, pack it up and take it all off the Park.
-Mnay hands make light work of all of this, so please bring yours out to join the effort.
+Many hands make light work of all of this, so please bring yours out to join the effort.

-This year, we will start on Friday morning at 9:00 AM and work until we run out of daylight or things to do.
+As we did last year, we will start on Friday morning at 9:00 AM and work until we run out of daylight or things to do.
 Saturday morning starts at 9:00 again, making sure we have all the details handled and stations set up and tested.
 Operations begin at 11:00 and run for the next 24 hours straight.

 As I write, there are NO signups.
 Lets see if we cant fill all of our open slots well in advance of the event.
 This is an opportunity to work the biggest operating event of the year from superb stations in an excellent location.
 Dont miss your chance to participate.